iregina/gdax-api-tester/README.md

 # GDAX API Tester

-For GDAX API v1.

-## Purpose

-This repo contains scripts to allow you to easily test GDAX Sandbox API endpoints to see the actual response returned by the API.
-This is useful for quickly exploring how the GDAX API works.
+This repo provides examples of how to use the official [GDAX NodeJS client library](https://github.com/coinbase/gdax-node) and allows for quick and easy testing of GDAX API endpoints.

-**_Please use only with GDAX Sandbox accounts (https://public.sandbox.gdax.com/).
-These files are intended as examples only and may contain undesirable actions such as buys and sells at undesirable prices._**
+**_Please use only with the [GDAX Sandbox](https://public.sandbox.gdax.com/).
+These files are intended as examples only and may contain undesirable actions such as buys and sells at undesirable prices!_**

-## Usage
+## Instructions

 1. git clone https://github.com/jborseth/gdax-api-tester.git
 2. cd gdax-api-tester